AgoraIO-Community/agent-client-toolkit-ts/README.md

 npm install agora-rtc-sdk-ng agora-rtm
 ```

-⚠️ **Important:** Before using this library, you must enable the "Real-time Messaging RTM" feature in the [Agora Console](https://console.agora.io/).
+**Important:** Before using this library, you must enable the "Conversational AI" and "Real-time Messaging RTM" features in the [Agora Console](https://console.agora.io/).

 ## Demo